gitrlawton/canva-prototyping-extension/README.md

 ## Features

-- Create clickable hotspots on any element in your Canva design
+- Create clickable hotspots on any text element in your Canva design
 - Link hotspots to specific pages within your design
 - Export your prototype as a zipped HTML file for sharing
-- Preview your interactive prototype directly within your browser
+- View your interactive prototype directly within your browser

 ## Getting Started